MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 See *Creating a user class* for more information.

 1. In the Status field, select a status.
-The user type and status determine the user’s access in Microsoft Dynamics GP.
+The user type and status determine the user's access in Microsoft Dynamics GP.

 2. In the User Type field, select a user type.
-The user type and status determine the user’s access in Microsoft Dynamics GP.
+The user type and status determine the user's access in Microsoft Dynamics GP.

 3. In the Home Page Role field, assign the user to a user role.
-The user role determines the content that is displayed on a user’s home page by default.
+The user role determines the content that is displayed on a user's home page by default.

-For more information on home pages, refer to your System User’s Guide (Help
+For more information on home pages, refer to your System User's Guide (Help
 \>\> Contents \>\> select Using the System.)

-1. Mark the Payroll View for Human Resources option if you want a user’s changes to Human Resources benefit and deduction codes to update corresponding U.S. Payroll information.
+1. Mark the Payroll View for Human Resources option if you want a user's changes to Human Resources benefit and deduction codes to update corresponding U.S. Payroll information.
 You should mark this option for every user who will enter or update benefit information in Human Resources.